-- Version C: Field study (part two): Students continue the field study started in Module 1
+- Version C: Extended Field study (part two): Students continue the field study they started in Module 1

-- Version D: Short Field Study: For students that either took Version A or B and wish to go abroad, or stay @home, to work (remotely) on a field study project
+- Version D: Field Study: For students that either took Version A or B and wish to go abroad, or stay @home, to work (remotely) on a field study project

 - Version E: Short Field Study.
 For students that did not take Module 1 of Crossing Borders, but wish to go abroad, or stay @home, to work (remotely) on a field study project

-Students in Version C will go abroad for 15 weeks (from mid-October).
-Students in version D and E will go abroad for about 10, respectively 9 weeks, after having done the required preparation work in the first week(s) of Module 2.
+Students in Version C will do an internship (in principle abroad) for 15 weeks (from mid-October).
+Students in versions D and E will go abroad for about 10 after having done the preparation work in the first week(s) of Module 2.

 Beware!
 This minor has a maximum number of participants for each version.

 REGISTRATION Crossing Borders 2022-2023